rciam/keycloak-group-management/README.md

  - 'keycloakUrl' = Keycloak main url
  - 'userAssuranceForEnrollment' = User assurance (default 'assurance')
  - 'userIdentifierForEnrollment' = User identifier (default 'username')
+2. You could create account roles 'manage-groups' and 'manage-groups-extended' for managing groups.
+   'manage-groups' is a special role that can manage all groups in a same way as group admins.
+   Actions that can not be done with this role are:
+     - delete group
+     - delete role
+     - invite a user
+     - add group member role
+     - delete group member role
+   Among others users with this role can also:
+     - create top level group
+     - create group configuration
+     - can view all realm users 'manage-groups-extended' is a role for comanage to Keycloak migration.
+   User with this role has the same rigths plus some rules in creating a group member does not take into account with this role.
-2. (optional) For general group management configuration options execute following web service (necessary during first time deployed):
+3. (optional) For general group management configuration options execute following web service (necessary during first time deployed):

 `curl --request PUT \
 --url {server_url}/realms/{realmName}/agm/admin/configuration \